How to Appreciate Art when You're not an Artist

 Is the painting signed, and does the signature signify anything about the artist?

 To understand the work of art as a whole might be challenging.
-Often, artist find it difficult to describe their own work.

 Consider the composition

 Do you see the focal point?
-The artist wants the viewers' eyes to fall on specific area in the painting.
+The artist wants the viewers' eyes to fall on a specific area in the painting.
 There can be multiple focal points.
 Look for them.

 Reading a figurative painting is comparatively easy due to the right and fair depiction of emotion.
 Still, it doesn't imply that what you comprehend from the painting is what the artist wanted you to.

-But, things are a bit different with abstract paintings.
+Things are a bit different with abstract paintings.
 It's impossible to understand the emotions simply by looking at the lines drawn and the colors used.
 These abstract paintings perform their magic with colors and lines, not with physical life objects.

 What you find interesting in the art